-North Mayo is a cyclist’s paradise with a large amount of routes available.
-Different terrains with different levels of ability, there is a trail/route for everyone.
+North Mayo is a cyclist’s paradise with a large amount of cycling trails and routes available.
+It also offers varying terrains with different levels of ability, there is a trail/route for everyone.

 Belleek Cycling Trail

 Belleek Trail is a 4.5km trail in a mature woodland setting with magnificent views of the River Moy.

-Cyclists will pass the ‘Creteboom’ a concrete boat beached over 35 years ago, a famine wall, even a disused ice-house.
+Cyclists will pass the ‘Creteboom’ a concrete boat beached nearly 40 years ago, a famine wall, even a disused ice-house.
 Belleek Woods is a diverse woodland with mixed woodland types.
-Red squirrels are just some of the animals that call Belleek home and remember, keep a watch along the riverbank, you might catch a glimpse of some herons, kingfisher, seals and swans to name a few.
+In addition to this, red squirrels are just some of the animals that call Belleek home and remember, keep a watch along the riverbank, you might catch a glimpse of some herons, kingfisher, seals and swans to name a few.
 The Belleek Trail can be walked or cycled.
 Cyclists are to be made aware that this trail is also used by walkers and runners.

 Cycling in North Mayo is one of the top recommended “to do” activities when visiting the area.
 Level of Difficult: Easy